Field Day -- June 2024

 Breathtaking sunsets, 3

 June 2021 Field Day (Frazier Peak, DM04ms, Class 2A Santa Barbara, 2,358 contacts).
-For the Field Day 2021 video, go to: https://www.youtube.com/watch?v=E7ibQpNwqxw.
 We finished seventh in the nation out of 277 entries in the very competitive Class 2A.
 The team included K6VCR, N7DA, NB6E, N6MI, K1BTW, Broden Weeks, plus our GOTA operator.
 We used an inverted vee on 80 meters (106 CW, 56 FT8, 28 LSB contacts), a two element yagi on 40 meters at 50 feet (401 CW, 787 LSB contacts), a three element yagi on 20 meters at 60 feet (790 CW, 7 FT8, and 145 USB contacts), a three element yagi on 15 meters at 25 feet before it blew over (14 CW, 1 USB contacts), a three element yagi on 10 meters at 20 feet (not used), a 6 meter loop (not used), and a 6 element yagi on 2 meters at 8 feet (1 CW and 1 FM contact).
 Our GOTA station used a spider beam at about 20 feet (22 USB contacts, mostly on 15 meters).
 The sunrise on Sunday was pretty.
 K1BTW and Broden Weeks (BNinja Productions) produced a fun documentary of the 2021 Field Day operation.
 Contact me if your club needs a speaker on "Field Day in the mountains."

 October 2021 California QSO Party (Frazier Peak, Ventura County, DM04ms, using special call W6E, with W6PNG on SSB and N6MI on CW).
 1,243 contacts, 57 multipliers, 179,208 points.
 Number 1 in Ventura County, number 7 in California, in multi-single high power category.
 The sunrise is always special on Frazier Peak.
 The weather was perfect and the wind was light.